Have you checked your lemons, melons or mangos?

 How many of us ladies can honestly say that we check ourselves out frequently?
 When did you last check?
 I know that we’re not quite as bad as the boys at checking ourselves… But I am very aware that I personally only ever used get round to doing it when I get reminded by online campaigns etc.

 I saw the image above, on Facebook and decided that it was time to confront one of the changes I had noticed since having Florence nearly a year and a half ago.
-I knew that changes in your breasts and breast tissue was very common after large hormonal changes, like having a baby, but worried because I had a mark that looked like a cross between what these two lemons depicted…
+I knew that changes in your breasts and breast tissue was very common after large hormonal changes, like having a baby, but worried because I had a mark that looked like a cross between what two of these lemons depicted…

 Lovely I know, but I have no time to blush when I’m here to inform!

 Sure enough, the duty doctor called me the very next morning.
-I explained my worries over the phone and put me down for an appointment to see a lady doctor for less than an hour later.
+I explained my worries over the phone and they put me down for an appointment to see a lady doctor for less than an hour later.
 So off I went!

 I am so relived that my scare was down to nothing more sinister and felt pleased that I had finally been brave enough to seek some help and advice for my worries.